MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/use-ps-and-vscode-web-api.md

 ---
 # Use PowerShell and Visual Studio Code with the Dataverse Web API

-This article expands on the [Quick Start Web API with PowerShell](quick-start-ps.md) article to describe advanced capabilities using PowerShell and Visual Studio Code with the Dataverse Web API:
+This article expands on the [Quick Start Web API with PowerShell](quick-start-ps.md) article to describe advanced capabilities using PowerShell and Visual Studio Code with the Dataverse Web API to:

-- Patterns to create reusable functions
+- Create reusable functions
-- Handling exceptions
+- Handle exceptions
 - Manage Dataverse Service protection limits

+> [!NOTE]
+> The instructions below should work for Windows, Linux, and macOS, but these steps have only been tested on Windows.
+If changes are needed, please let us know using the **Feedback** section at the bottom of this article.

 ## Prerequisites